syoupheng/FlaskAPI_21/README.md

 # IV) How to start the API

 In order to start the API you only need to execute the blackjack.py with this command: `python3 blackjack.py`.
-Now that the API server is running you can send requests (see introduction) by typing this URL: `localhost:<port_number>/`.
+Now that the API server is running you can send requests (see introduction) by typing this URL for exemple: `localhost:<port_number>/deck/new`.

 The port number should be displayed in your terminal when starting the server (the default port number should be 5000).
 It is recommended to use a tool such as Postman which allows you to specify the request method.